-The higher the resolution of an image is, the better it looks and the better shopping experiences it provides.
-But the higher the resolution of an image is, the more its size is.
+The higher the resolution of an image is, the better it looks.
+But image resolution affects image size as well.

 The larger the size of an image is, the longer it takes the page to load.
 Since page load time (or page speed) is a ranking factor, this can hurt your search engine rankings.
 In addition, slow loading pages can affect your bottom line: a 1-second delay in page response can result in a 7% reduction in conversions (source: Neil Patel).

 So, if you want to create the ultimate shopping experience for your customers, it will be best to upload compressed images to your product pages and give your customers the opportunity to enlarge the image, or open it in a new window, so that they can view it in higher resolution.
 See an example